denoland/deno-kv-benchmarks/setup/provision/README.md

 You also **must** manually subscribe to the Workers & Pages paid plan _after_ adding your payment information.

+You can find a log of `wrangler`'s output stored in `setup/provision/cf-wrangler.log` from the project root after you run `terraform apply`.
+The file won't be updated/wrangler won't be run if the source file (`services/cloudflare-workers-kv/src/index.ts`) hasn't been updated since the last time `wrangler` was run.

 ## Required environment variables
 These environment variables are required to be set when